Education Programs Faculty

 Tatyana Emery

-Tatyana (they/she) is a Tufts University graduate invested in creating community through theatre education.
+Tatyana Emery (she/they) is a Tufts University graduate invested in creating community through theatre education.
 As a theatre maker, Tatyana seeks to create safe classrooms in which students feel comfortable to write and rewrite their personal narratives-bringing to life the stories that inspire them on stage.
 As an educator, they are proud to have worked with organizations such as The Theater Offensive, Central Square Theater and Tufts Children’s Theatre in building strong youth ensembles where students are invited to embrace the theatre of the everyday.

 Taylor Tinsley